ihsanabdulhakim/spotifyai-reviewerLLM/README.md

 )
 ```

-The integrations are optional for displaying visualization during training process in [https://wandb.ai/]
+The integrations are optional for displaying visualization during training process in [wandb.ai](https://wandb.ai/).
+You may setting your own parameter by changing the epochs (how many times the dataset will be being read) and batch_size (number of samples that will be propagated through the network at one time).